Citywide Council on High Schools (CCHS)

 How and when can I apply to serve on the CCHS?

-During the 2015 Selection Process, you can apply to serve on CCHS here (on or after February 11, 2015).
-The application process ends at 11:59 pm on March 11, 2015.
-If you do not have access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information on how you may access computers at FACE’s office, in local district offices and schools, and at public libraries.
-Please call 212.374.4118 or email CCECinfo@schools.nyc.gov Outside of the 2015 Selection Process—i.e., before February 11, 2015 or after July 1, 2015—you may apply to fill a vacancy on CCHS.
-Please consult ……………….. for details.
+During the 2015 Selection Process, you can apply to serve on CCHS HERE (on or after February 11, 2015).
+The application period ends at 11:59 pm on March 11, 2015.
+If you do not have access to a computer, please call 311 for information on how to access computers at local district offices and schools, or at public libraries.